1984–85 in English football: Diary of the season

 29 September 1984: Another day of high scoring in today's fixtures – 153 goals at an average of more than three per match.
 Plymouth Argyle beat Preston North End 6–4 and Everton win by the odd goal in nine at Watford who slip to the bottom of the First Division.
 Leeds United beat Oldham Athletic 6–0 with Andy Ritchie scoring three.
 Other hat-trick heroes include Gary Stevens of Shrewsbury Town and Barnsley's David Geddis.
-Arsenal's veteran goalkeeper Pat Jennings saves a Kenny Hibbitt penalty in his side's 2–1 win at Coventry.
+Pat Jennings marks his 750th league appearance by saving a Kenny Hibbitt penalty in Arsenal's 2–1 win at Coventry City.
 Liverpool in turmoil – Grobbelaar has a nightmare as Sheffield Wednesday beat them 2–0 at Anfield.
 The champions have won only two of their eight league matches this season.

-2 October 1984: QPR easily make it through to the second round of the UEFA Cup with a 4–0 win over KR Reykjavik, 7–0 on aggregate.
-The match is played at Arsenal as UEFA will not allow Rangers to use their artificial pitch at Loftus Road.
+2 October 1984: Queens Park Rangers easily make it through to the second round of the UEFA Cup with a 4–0 win over KR Reykjavik, 7–0 on aggregate.
+The match is played at Highbury as UEFA will not allow Rangers to use their artificial pitch at Loftus Road.
 Everton beat University College Dublin in the Cup Winners' Cup but only thanks to a single Graeme Sharp goal at Goodison Park.
-Fourth Division leaders Hereford concede their first league goals of the season in their eighth match, a 3–1 defeat at Chesterfield.
+Fourth Division leaders Hereford United concede their first league goals of the season in their eighth match, a 3–1 defeat at Chesterfield.

-3 October 1984: Forest and Southampton are knocked out of Europe but Liverpool, Manchester United and Tottenham all make progress.
-John Wark scores a hat-trick as Liverpool beat Lech Poznań 4–0 and Garth Crooks bags three for the second successive week in Spurs' 6–0 win over Braga.
+3 October 1984: Nottingham Forest and Southampton are knocked out of Europe but Liverpool, Manchester United, Tottenham Hotspur and Wrexham all progress.
+John Wark scores a hat-trick in Liverpool's 4–0 win over Lech Poznań and Garth Crooks bags three for the second time in eight days as Spurs beat Braga 6–0.

-6 October 1984: Arsenal are back on top of the table – a Charlie Nicholas penalty gives them victory over Everton while Tottenham lose 1–0 at Southampton.
+6 October 1984: Arsenal are back on top of the table – a Charlie Nicholas penalty gives them victory over Everton while Tottenham Hotspur lose 1–0 at Southampton.
 Liverpool's woes continue as West Bromwich Albion hold them to a goalless draw at Anfield.
-The last unbeaten record in Division One goes as Manchester United lose 3–0 at Aston Villa.
+The last unbeaten record in the First Division goes as Manchester United lose 3–0 at Aston Villa.
 On-loan French winger Didier Six stars on his Villa debut.
-With Oxford losing 1–0 at Manchester City – their first defeat away from home since February – Portsmouth are now the only side yet to be beaten in the league this season.
+With Oxford United losing 1–0 at Manchester City – their first defeat away from home since February – Portsmouth are now the only side yet to be beaten in the league this season.

-9 October 1984: Coventry crash out of the Milk Cup, beaten 3–0 at home by last season's semi-finalists Walsall, 4–2 on aggregate.
-Liverpool need extra time to put out Stockport.
+9 October 1984: Coventry City crash out of the Milk Cup, beaten 3–0 at home by last season's semi-finalists Walsall, 4–2 on aggregate.
+Liverpool need extra time to get past Stockport County.

-12 October 1984: Tottenham move ahead of Arsenal on goal difference at the top of the table with a 1–0 win over Liverpool.
+12 October 1984: Tottenham Hotspur move ahead of Arsenal on goal difference at the top of the table with a 1–0 win over Liverpool.